 Acetic Acid

-A dilute sterile acetic acid solution (typically 0.6%) used to reconstitute certain peptides that are poorly soluble in bacteriostatic water at neutral pH.
-Required specifically for peptides with low isoelectric points or hydrophobic aggregation tendencies at neutral pH.
+A dilute sterile acetic acid solution (typically 0.6%) used to dissolve certain peptides that don't dissolve well in plain water at neutral pH.
+Required specifically for peptides that need acidic conditions to dissolve.
 Only used when the peptide manufacturer specifically recommends acetic acid reconstitution — most peptides should use bacteriostatic water instead.

 Half-Life